 Loss #1 – The AUD/USD Big Loss

 When you’re focused too much on the potential return, your mind switches off.
 Most of the time this means that you forget about risk management measures, and too often become overexposed.
-The feelings of disappointment and anger are very vivid when you lose large amounts of money.
+The feelings of disappointment and anger are very vivid when you lose significant amounts of money.
 The only positive thing is that we tend to learn the most from th4 experiences that leave a profound mark on us.

 I was so confident with this trade, and I forgot about following my trading plan and risk management strategy.
 What I’ve learned is that I’m a better trader to be making a mistake like that.
 When we making mistakes, the natural inclination is to blame it on other things rather to actually figure out what went wrong.

-The lesson: I learned is always to take responsibility for my own actions, don’t point the finger outward, and instead point it at yourself.
+The lesson: I learned is always to take responsibility for my actions, don’t point the finger outward, and instead point it at yourself.